-31. An RRB shall not include non-SLR securities in HTM.
-32. Profit on sale of investments from HTM category shall be first taken to the Profit & Loss Account and thereafter shall be appropriated to the 'Capital Reserve Account'.
-The amount so appropriated shall be net of taxes and the amount required to be transferred to Statutory Reserves.
+- 31 An RRB shall not include non-SLR securities in HTM. - 32 Profit on sale of investments from HTM category shall be first taken to the Profit & Loss Account and thereafter shall be appropriated to the 'Capital Reserve Account'.
+The amount so appropriated shall be net of taxes and the amount required to be transferred to statutory reserves.
 Loss on sale shall be recognised in the Profit & Loss Account.

-B. Held for Trading (HFT) and Available for Sale (AFS)
+C. Held for Trading (HFT) and Available for Sale (AFS)

-33. The investments classified under HFT shall be sold within 90 days.
-34. An RRB shall have the option to decide on the extent of investment holdings under AFS and HFT, taking into account various aspects, viz., basis of intent, trading strategies, risk management capabilities, tax planning, manpower skills, capital position, etc. 35.
-Profit or loss on sale of investments in HFT and AFS categories shall be taken to the Profit & Loss Account.
+- 33 The investments classified under HFT shall be sold within 90 days. - 34 An RRB shall have the option to decide on the extent of investment holdings under AFS and HFT taking into account various aspects viz. basis of intent, trading strategies, risk management capabilities, tax planning, manpower skills, capital position, etc. - 35 Profit or loss on sale of investments in HFT & AFS categories shall be taken to the Profit & Loss account.

-C. Shifting Among Categories
+D. Shifting Among Categories